-All undergraduate students, not just Davis UWC Scholars, at our participating partner schools (including seniors who would complete their projects after graduation) are eligible (as are students at a few additional institutions of special interest to the Davis family)-so long as the participation agreement from their institution has been fully executed.
-Davis UWX Scholars Program partner schools are U.S. campuses only (off-shore campuses and affiliates are ineligible.
+All undergraduate students, not just Davis UWC Scholars, at our participating partner schools (including seniors who would complete their projects after graduation) are eligible (as are students at a few additional institutions of special interest to the Davis family) - so long as the participation agreement from their institution has been fully executed.
+Davis UWC Scholars Program partner schools are U.S. campuses only (off-shore campuses and affiliates are ineligible).

 Can students from different institutions collaborate on a project?

 Yes.
-The Projects for Peace student proposer must be an undergrad at a participating partner school but is free to collaborate with other students of her/his choice.
+The Projects for Peace student proposer must be an undergraduate at a participating partner school but is free to collaborate with other students of her/his choice.
 Those teams can be comprised of other students within their own school and/or students from other schools, even non-participating schools.
-When submitting a Projects for Peace proposal, the full team and their schools are to be listed but a partner school undergrad must be designated as the project lead and grant recipient.
+When submitting a Projects for Peace proposal, the full team and their schools are to be listed, but a partner school undergraduate must be designated as the project lead and grant recipient.